microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          * Defaults to all.
          */
         renderLineHighlight?: 'none' | 'gutter' | 'line' | 'all';
         /**
+         * Control if the current line highlight should be rendered only the editor is focused.
+         * Defaults to false.
+         */
+        renderLineHighlightOnlyWhenFocus?: boolean;
+        /**
          * Inserting and deleting whitespace follows tab stops.
          */